 Sightseeing can be tiring, but Book My Vacay has the perfect vacation homes for your resting pleasure.
 Book yours today and discover the colorful side of Arizona.
 Celebrate with Ales on Rails by day and rest comfortably in a luxurious and elegant vacation home away from home each night!

 Oktoberfest, in Arizona!

 You don’t have to fly to Germany this October to get a quality Oktoberfest this year.
 Thanks to the gentlemen at Four Peaks, Tempe is bringing the festival to us.
 If you crave good beer, comradery, and celebration, read on!

-Starting the weekend of October 7th is Oktoberfest at Tempe Town Lake.
-This free three day party runs through October 9th, ensuring you can shout “my cup runneth over! [with beer]”.
+Starting October 13th is Oktoberfest at Tempe Town Lake.
+This free three day party runs through October 15th, ensuring you can shout “my cup runneth over! [with beer]”.
 It will be a roaring good time of live music, artistry and of course, alcohol.
 Tempe Beach Park is the perfect venue as it is spacious and central, just a short walk to popular strip Mill avenue and Tempe Town Lake.

 The Very Best Beer

 Four Peaks is a staple brewery of Tempe, offering popular brews Kilt Lifter, Hop Knot IPA, and Sunbru.
 Even if you have never visited this brewery you may know the name, as these beers are so good they make their way outside of the immediate Phoenix area.
 But at Oktoberfest you aren’t limited to just Four Peaks brew.